Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 So if we don't get serious about this, if we don't get serious about this, we will just slide off the cliff.

-Is if Senator Coburn can do this when the 112th Congress takes over in January, we may still have a sporting chance.
+So that's the good news from the lame duck session is if Senator Coburn can do this when the 112th Congress takes over in January, we may still have a sporting chance.

-1800-282-2882, Mark Stein InfoRush, lots more your calls still to come.
+Lots more of your calls still to come.

-Frosty the snowman.
+Frosty the Snowman.

 I love Frosty the Snowman.

-Twas the rush before Christmas.
+It was the rush before Christmas.

-Mark Snight on the uh EIB network.
+Mark Snyder on the EIB network.

-Let's go to Scott in Fort Knox, Kentucky, where they they keep the last three bars of gold in the United States.
+Let's go to Scott in Fort Knox, Kentucky, where they keep the last three bars of gold in the United States.

 Scott, you're live on the Rush Limbaugh Show.

-China wanted to save all that money on educ and uh on military spending.
+Yeah, I'd like to mention that educator wanted to save all that money on military spending.

 That's right.